rurban/smhasher/README.md

         for each non-zero v in buckets_array

-The g-value follows a chi-squared distribution with the same number of degress-of-freedom, so any function that can convert a chi-square value to a probability can be used with the g-test.
+The g-value follows a chi-squared distribution with the same number of degrees-of-freedom, so any function that can convert a chi-square value to a probability can be used with the g-test.
 We use:

      1.0 - gsl_sf_gamma_inc_Q( ( double(m) - 1.0) / 2.0, g )

-from the gnu scientific library.
+from the GNU scientific library.

 Wikipedia has more info on the <a href="https://en.wikipedia.org/wiki/G-test">G-Test</a>
 and the <a href="https://en.wikipedia.org/wiki/Chi-squared_distribution">Chi-Squared Distribution</a>.